microsoft/industry/foundations/powerPlatform/readme.md

 * Limit high privilege access by using an Azure AD Security Group with PIM for admin access to the environments.
 * Manage the correct number of environments in the tenant to avoid sprawl and conserve capacity.
 * Enable auditing for your tenant and environments to understand usage and available capacity.
-* For industry solutions (e.g., Healthcare, Financial Services Industry), deploy all Dynamics 365 applications to the same environment(s), and avoid creating islands of data that will be complex to combine later.
+* For Microsoft Cloud for industry solutions (e.g., D365 applications for Healthcare, Financial Services Industry), deploy all Dynamics 365 applications to the same environment(s), and avoid creating islands of data that will be complex to merge and combine later.
-* Only split Industry solutions across different environments if there are data or security constraints.
+* Only split Microsoft Cloud for industry solutions (D365 applications) across different environments if there are data or security constraints.

 ## Management and Monitoring